luxagen/RotKraken/README.md

 #### Verify
 `rk -v` checks the content of each initialised, non-stale file against its stored `rk -i` metadata by rehashing; successful verification will update the files' verification timestamps, but mismatches won't &mdash; this is so that a future version can print a timespan within which backups will contain a known-good copy of the file.

+#### Read-only verify
+`rk -V` works as `rk -v` with the exception that it doesn't perform any extended-attribute updates.
+This is most useful for read-only filesystems or snapshots.

 #### Clear
 `rk -x` will unconditionally remove metadata from files.
 There's rarely a good reason to do this, and it will break the "integrity chain" on the files.